oracle-livelabs/goldengate/goldengate-microservices23ai/west-replicate/west-replicate.md

     ![Click Add Target-Initiated Path](./images/04-01-add-target-in-path.png " ")

 3. The Add Path panel consists of seven pages.
-On the Path Information page, for Name, enter **TPEAST**, and then click **Next**.
+On the Path Information page, for Path Name, enter **TPEAST**, and then click **Next**.

     ![Path Information page](./images/04-02-path-info.png " ")

 4. On the Source Options page, complete the following fields, and then click **Next**:
-    * For Source Host, paste the **OGG West Public IP** value from the Reservation Information.
+    * For Source Host, paste the **OGG West Private IP** value from the Reservation Information.
     * For Port Number, enter **9013**.
     * For Trail Name, enter **ew**.
     * For For Alias, enter **west\_to\_east**.